Suffering from anxiety generally involves worry, fear, and rumination about the future.

-“…the core process of healing through art involves the cultivation and release of the creative spirit.
+“[T]he core process of healing through art involves the cultivation and release of the creative spirit.
 If we can liberate the creative process in our lives, it will always find the way to whatever needs attention and transformation.
-The challenge, then, is first to free our creativity and then to sustain it as a disciplined practice” (from ‘Art Heals: How Creativity Cures the Soul,’ McNiff, 2005, p.
+The challenge, then, is first to free our creativity and then to sustain it as a disciplined practice” (McNiff, 2005, p.
 5).

 Indeed, the therapeutic benefit in the creation of art transcends age and talent.
-In fact, there are two important reasons that art therapy is a viable approach for anxious individuals:
+There are two important reasons that art therapy is a viable approach for anxious individuals:

-- because it enables a type of self-expression that goes beyond words; and
+- It enables a type of self-expression that goes beyond words.

-- because visual representations of anxiety aid in the application of certain types of therapy (Chambala, 2008).
+- Visual representations of anxiety aid in the application of certain types of therapy (Chambala, 2008).

 Here are some noteworthy examples:

-- Engaging in art such as coloring mandalas, collage making, and modeling with clay is associated with reduced anxiety among college students (Sandmire, Gorham, & Rankin et al., 2012)
+- Engaging in art such as coloring mandalas, making collages, and modeling with clay is associated with reduced anxiety among college students (Sandmire, Gorham, Rankin, & Grimm, 2012).

-- Creating art such as ‘healthy image posters,’ greeting cards, and silk wall-hangings are related to reduced anxiety among family caregivers of cancer patients (Walsh, Martin, & Schmidt, 2004).
+- Creating art such as ‘healthy image posters,’ greeting cards, and silk wall hangings is related to reduced anxiety among family caregivers of cancer patients (Walsh, Martin, & Schmidt, 2004).

-- Participation in group art therapy is related to the reduction of symptomatology among adult psychiatric outpatients primarily diagnosed with depressive, anxiety, and adjustment disorders (Chandraiah, Ainlay, & Avent, 2012).
+- Participation in group art therapy is related to the reduction of symptomatology among adult psychiatric outpatients primarily diagnosed with depressive, anxiety, and adjustment disorders (Chandraiah, Anand, & Avent, 2012).

-- Engaging in art therapy (e.g., arts and crafts) is related to the reduction of overall state anxiety among adult cancer patients (Nainis, Paice, & Ratner et al., 2006).
+- Engaging in art therapy is related to the reduction of overall state anxiety among adult cancer patients (Nainis et al., 2006).

-- Creating art (e.g., drawing nature scenes) is related to reduced levels of perceived stress among Canadian college students (Abbott, Shanahan, & Neufeld, 2013).
+- Creating art is related to reduced levels of perceived stress among Canadian college students (Abbott, Shanahan, & Neufeld, 2013).

 - Making pottery is related to reduced anxiety among elderly nursing home residents (Doric-Henry, 1997).

-- Engaging in art-therapy-based supervision among end-of-life care workers is associated with reduced anxiety and enhancement of emotional awareness and regulation (Potash, Ho, & Chan et al., 2014).
+- Engaging in art-therapy-based supervision among end-of-life care workers is associated with reduced anxiety and enhancement of emotional awareness and regulation (Potash, Ho, Chan, Wang, & Cheng, 2014).

 - Art therapy incorporated into brief CBT among individuals with anxiety disorders is associated with reduced frequency of panic attacks (Morris, 2014).

-- Simply being exposed to visual art is related to reduce anxiety symptoms among psychiatric inpatients (Nanda, Eisen, & Zadeh et al., 2010), a finding which attests to the powerful healing power of art.
+- Simply being exposed to visual art has been shown to reduce anxiety symptoms among psychiatric inpatients (Nanda, Eisen, Zadeh, & Owen, 2010), a finding that attests to the powerful healing power of art.

 17 Creative Art and Music Therapy Ideas